Stena Line

-Stena Line is a Swedish shipping line company and one of the largest ferry operators in the world.
-It services Denmark, France, Germany, the United Kingdom, Ireland, Latvia, the Netherlands, Norway, Poland and Sweden.
+Stena Line is a Swedish shipping line company and one of the world's largest ferry operators.
+It services Denmark, France, Germany, the United Kingdom, Ireland, Latvia, the Netherlands, Poland, Finland and Sweden.
 Stena Line is a major unit of Stena AB, itself a part of the Stena Sphere.
+It is a sister company to Stena Bulk, one of largest tanker companies in the world.

 History

 Formation

 Stena Line was founded in 1962 by Sten A. Olsson in Gothenburg, Sweden, which still serves as the company's headquarters, when he acquired Skagenlinjen between Gothenburg and Frederikshavn, Denmark.

 In 1972, Stena Line was one of the first ferry operators in Europe to introduce a computer-based reservation system for the travel business area.
 In 1978, the freight business area also started operating a computer-based reservation system.

 Freight

 The first freight-focused route started between Gothenburg, Sweden, and Kiel, Germany.
 The ship was the MS Stena Transporter.

 North Sea

 During the 1980s, Stena acquired three other ferry companies.